Upon entering the speaker dashboard for a session for the first time, it looks as follows:

 Once you are ready to record, click Start pre-recording in the bottom-left corner.
 A pop-up window will explain what will happen next.
 After reading it, click Start recording.

 A timer will then start counting down from 5, after which the recording starts.
-Do not start talking right after you start pre-recording, but include a pause, also before you stop, to avoid that parts of the recording are cut off.
+Do not start talking right after you start or stop pre-recording, but include a pause, to avoid that parts of the recording are cut off.
 During the recording, you can keep track of the time inside the red Recording tag on the bottom-left corner.
 You can end the recording at any time by clicking Stop recording.
 The recording will automatically stop after 60 minutes.

 Once the recording is finished, you can review it.
 The recording will be available to the moderator in the Moderator Dashboard for review and playback during the session.

-If you're not satisfied and want to record another attempt, first click Delete this recording.
-After confirming, the recording will be deleted and you can start another one.
+If you are not satisfied and want to record another attempt, first click Delete this recording.
+After confirming, the recording will be deleted and you can start over.